sammontakoja/KotlinTestVersusJUnit/README.md

 but it's different story when specification is complex.

 JUnit4 is bad at grouping test cases inside one file.
-Few libraries can be used to tackle this problem by creating junit runners.
+Few libraries can be used to tackle this problem by using junit runners.
 I have tried few of them and been little disappointed and therefore stopped using them.

 As a fix to "many junit test cases inside one file"- problem I have